The Duchess's Community High School: History

-In 1809, the Duchess of Northumberland, Julia opened a small private school for twenty girls, in one of her husbands houses in Walkergate, Alnwick.
-The numbers grew, so with 50 on roll, in 1920 it moved to larger premises on Canongate.
+In 1809, the Duchess of Northumberland, Julia opened a small private school for twenty girls, in one of her husband's houses in Walkergate, Alnwick.
+The numbers grew, so with 50 on roll, in 1820 it moved to larger premises on Canongate.
 In 1888 it move again to its home on Bailiffgate.
 It was a fee paying private school.
 In 1903 it was recognised by the Northumberland County Council as a County Secondary School.
-The school continued to expand and then named The Duchess’s Girls’ Grammar School it moved in 1965 into newly built premises on Howling Lane.
+The school continued to expand and then named The Duchess’s Girls’ Grammar School.
+It moved in 1965 into newly built premises on Howling Lane.

-In 1979 at the time of secondary reorganisation the school became both comprehensive and co-educational as it incorporated the Duke’s Boys’ Grammar School, Alnwick Secondary Modern School, Seahouses Secondary Modern School, Glendale County Secondary School and St Mary’s RC Secondary Modern School.
+In 1979, at the time of secondary reorganisation, the school became both comprehensive and co-educational as it incorporated the Duke’s Boys’ Grammar School, Alnwick Secondary Modern School, Seahouses Secondary Modern School, Glendale County Secondary School and St Mary’s RC Secondary Modern School.

-The 940 pupil comprehensive needed to occupy both the 1965 Howling Lane buildind and the former building on Bailiffgate.
+The 940 pupil comprehensive needed to occupy both the 1965 Howling Lane building and the former building on Bailiffgate.
 In 2000 the school was designated a Technology College under the Specialist schools programme which allowed a widening of the curriculum and significant investment in ICT.
 Ofsted inspections in 2003, 2007 and 2012 reported positively.
 Because of the achievements the school was able to apply for a Second Specialism of Music and English College as well as continuing to offer Technology.
 It became a Full Service Extended School.

 In September 2016, and in September 2017 widened its age range, admitting pupils from the age of 11.

 The Site

-Despite being one of the top-performing establishments in the county, by 2011, the buildings were ageing.
-Being split site was not ideal.
+Despite being one of the top-performing establishments in the county, by 2011, the buildings were aging.
+Being a split site was not ideal.

 In May 2013, the Government announced that a new school would be funded through the £2 billion Priority School Building Programme, and is included in the first phase of the scheme.
 The leader of the county council, vowed that the authority would make up any shortfall.
 It opened in 2017.

 Again the land for the Ńew Build was long-leased on a pepper-corn rent, by the Percy family, Dukes of Northumberland, maintaining their two century old connection with the school.
 The 20 acre site is valued at over £8 million- with it are a further 20 acres destined for sports fields and a sports centre for the town.